Green Bean Casserole is a classic side dish, especially at holiday meals! It’s simple, delicious, and requires only 4 ingredients!

 - ¼ cup milk

-- salt & pepper
+- salt and pepper to taste

-- 1 can - 2.8 oz French-fried onions
+- 1 (2.8-ounce) can French-fried onions

-- Preheat oven to 350.
+- Preheat the oven to 350 degrees F.